 The tides in the Bay of Fundy are famous for being the highest in the world – more than 50 feet in some locations.
 There are multiple places to witness this gradual, but intense shift while touring Atlantic Canada.
-However, walking on the ocean floor at Hopewell Rocks, and then returning to see that same area covered in a few feet of water, is certainly one of the most memorable options.
+However, walking on the ocean floor at Hopewell Rocks, and then returning to see that same area covered in so much water, is certainly one of the most memorable options.

 We ended up finding a spot at the trailhead to Dickson Falls and enjoyed a nice hike instead – definitely try this short trail if you visit.
-But, we still wanted to experience the immensity of the tides.
+But, we still wanted to experience the immensity of the tides at the Bay of Fundy.
 And luckily, our research led us to Hopewell Rocks.

 About an hour north of Fundy National Park, this gorgeous spot is a can’t-miss destination, especially for our fellow RVers.
 With a dedicated RV parking lot and access to a beautiful beach with unique rock formations, it made for a stress-free adventure.
 Totally worth paying $10 each for tickets – especially because they are good for two days, to make sure you have a chance to see low and high tide.